Zotigh/elapsed-days/README.md

 * To enable the use of the `elapsedDays` method in Android development projects, only Java 8 (or lower) syntax and standard library classes should be used.

 * To avoid explicit or implicit dependence on classes which incorporate time (in addition to date), or on classes not yet available on the majority of Android devices, implementations should not use the `java.util.Date` or `java.util.Calendar` classes (or any subclass of either), nor any classes in the `java.time` package.

+* Your implementation should not depend on any 3<sup>rd</sup>-party libraries.

 ### Unit tests